kartikmandar/promptprep/README.md

 9. Create a **Pull Request** so I can review your changes

 Your code should follow the project's style and include proper documentation and tests.
 If you're not sure where to start, check out the open issues!

+For more detailed information on contributing, see the [Contributing Guide](https://promptprep.readthedocs.io/en/latest/contributing.html).

 License
 -------